Malindo Air – is it really Business Class or just Premium Economy?

 Malindo Air Business Class Inflight service

-Shortly after we were seated, water and juice was offered.
+Shortly after we were seated, water and juice were offered.
 Full service commenced quickly after take-off and it was appreciated given it was 12.30am.
 Having a full meal service after midnight seems misguided, but it was somewhat easier to eat in the cool of the plane than the humidity by the pool.
 A whisky and dry with dinner made a nice change to Bintang beer.

 To commence the business class service, the cabin attendant came around and read out four meal options, with no separate menu provided.
 I opted for a safe chicken dish in lieu of noodles and several dishes that I couldn’t fathom.
 I’m sure something was lost in translation, but it was all part of the fun.